-To track the illegal pangolin trade from Africa to Asia, researchers analyzed DNA from 30 seizures of African pangolin scales in Hong Kong during 2012-2016.
-All four African pangolin species were represented in the seized samples, and the white-bellied pangolin appeared most frequently.
-Results of DNA analyses on pangolin lineages indicated that western central Africa was a major source of the illegal trade, and that Nigeria and Cameroon were major export points.
-Additional genetic information showed that African pangolins were hunted across large areas of their natural range and then delivered to a small number of trade transit hubs.
-This study illustrates the utility of genetic analysis for characterizing the illegal pangolin trade and identifying the geographic origin of poaching hotspots.
+To track the illegal pangolin trade from Africa to Asia, we analyzed 1800 DNA samples from 30 seizures of African pangolin scales in Hong Kong during the period 2012–2016.
+We concluded that all four African pangolin species were present in trade, and that the white-bellied pangolin (Phataginus tricuspis) appeared most frequently (88.5%) in our samples.
+All six previously described phylogeographic lineages originating from the entire distribution range of P. tricuspis were found in the seizures, and the western central African lineage alone accounted for 67.1% of the samples of this species.
+Confirmed by modelling data, high DNA haplotype richness was present in most of the pangolin scale seizures, including those contained in small air parcels and large-volume sea shipments.
+Results suggest that African pangolins were hunted across large areas of their natural range and then delivered to a small number of trade transit hubs.
+Our study illustrates the utility of genetic analysis for characterizing the illegal pangolin trade and identifying the geographic origin of poaching hotspots.

 |Genetic identification of African pangolins and their origin in illegal trade

 |Huarong Zhang, Gary Ades, Mark P. Miller, Feng Yang, Kwok-wai Lai, Gunter A. Fischer

 |Forest and Rangeland Ecosystem Science Center